dmbarbour/wikilon/docs/AwelonLang.md

         -0.0070             [[0 70 Integer] 4 Decimal]
         2/3                 [[2 0 Integer] 3 Rational]

-Also, Awelon doesn't have a comments syntax feature, but editable views may:
+This `[data lang]` pattern can generally be applied to support arbitrary DSLs in a context-free manner, with `lang` potentially being a named identity function if we don't have need to process the data.
+No static analysis is performed or required.

+Editable views could also provide a 'comments' syntax, for example:

         /* comment */  <=>  " comment " (/2) (@rem) d

-The arity annotation preserves the comment, the gate allows conditional breakpoints or tracing with comments, and the `d` finally drops the comment so it has no semantic effect.
+The arity annotation would preserve the comment, or allow comments to be injected after evaluations.
+The gate would allow conditional breakpoints or tracing with comments, and the `d` finally drops the comment so it has no semantic effect.
 Variations on this comment idea might be used to provide rendering or namespace hints.

 Awelon code evaluates into Awelon code, via program rewriting.
 Ideally, editable views should also be preserved.
 That is, our evaluated output should include comments and decimal numbers, or at least have potential to do so.
 Development of editable views may be sensitive to the dictionary and accelerators.

 Editable views are not limited to plain text representations.
 I do encourage attention to plain text views, because those are easy to integrate with existing development environments or even text editors via [Filesystem in Userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace).
 But exploring views based on hypermedia representations, sliders and checkboxes, canvases and graphs, music notations, etc.. could provide a very powerful environment and a foundation for live coding applications.

-*Note:* A useful sanity check: a round-trip from Awelon code to view and back should be the identity function.
+A useful sanity check: a round-trip from Awelon code to view and back should be the identity function.